chernecov/go-amqp/README.md

 In this case you can see the current amount of consumed messages visiting `http://127.0.0.1:8000`

 # Usage
-To see the result publish following json object to appropriate queue.
+Publish following json object to an appropriate queue to see the result:

 ```json
 {